The-Mastermind1/Compile_Time_Library/README.md

 <br> the func called terms can be used to give the result of e^x and uses an approximation to do that, not the best func ....
 you are the one that gives the iterations be careful with that ,the more iterations the better
 <br>
+# 👥CONTRIBUTORS:
+~The-Mastermind1<br>

+# 🙏 Thank You for Reading!
+# I appreciate your interest in our project! 🚀